ibm-cloud-docs/logs-router/config_report.md

 Where `ACCOUNT` is a unique indicator for your account.

-## Saving a copy of your route configuration
+## Saving a copy of your route configurations
 {: #config_report_save_route_cli}
 {: cli}